 Children born in Norway

-Below you can see the process for registering your child with the National Population Register, and how to select a name.
+This is the process of how you register your child with the National Population Register and how to register your child’s name.

-After the child is born, the hospital sends an automatic notice of birth to the Tax Administration.
+After the child is born, a notification of the birth must be sent to the Tax Administration.

-In the event that a child is born in Norway without a doctor or midwife present
+When the child is born in Norway without a doctor or midwife present

 The child’s mother must do the following: